Jul 11, 2025

 This course is designed to equip students with the knowledge and skills to access and manage cloud resources securely.
 Students will learn cloud governance and deployment strategies, ensuring services adhere to regulatory and compliance standards.
 They will also learn how to develop a migration plan for an already implemented system, including moving worker profiles from local access to a cloud solution.
 Students will learn how to perform security audits on an implemented solution to ensure that it is secure and robust.
 The course will also cover generating “cloud spend” reports to assess how a solution would scale in the cloud.

-Prerequisite CST 06340 with a minimum grade of D-
+Prerequisite Courses: CST 06340 with a minimum grade of D-

 Credits: 3